-As Seattle police-reform role expands, community group looks to Lopez
+As Seattle police-reform role expands, community group looks to Fé Lopez

 While the Office of Police Accountability (OPA) investigates individual complaints and a new Office of the Inspector General will watchdog the police, the CPC is supposed to be a voice for ordinary people.

 That means collecting concerns and pressing the police and lawmakers for changes.
-Lopez says it’s a challenge proving the CPC can bridge painful divides as the city tries to cement and improve on its police reforms.
+Lopez says a challenge is proving the CPC can bridge painful divides as the city tries to cement and improve on its police reforms.

 “The people living in our communities understand how they’re being impacted by the police.
 We need to listen to them and work with them,” she said.